 5.3.3 Appropriate use of nominal data, design and material selection shall ensure required stresses, strain and structural strength within airframe component members.
-The airframe structure must be able to provide sufficient static strength for reacting all loading conditions loads without degrading the structural a.
-All structure is designed to nominal dimensional values or 110 percent of minimum values, whichever is less;
+The airframe structure must be able to provide sufficient static strength for reacting all loading conditions loads without degrading the structural performance capability of the airframe.
+Sufficient strength shall be provided for operations, maintenance functions, and any tests that simulate load conditions.